shiruimin123/IL2236_project/README.md

 producing Figure 25.7**

 ![verify for figure25.7](257.png)

+Ramping up the count of virtual channels will lead to an elevation in both the allocation time for virtual channels and the throughput in pipelines.
+As an outcome, the latency beneath saturation tends to escalate with the growth in the number of virtual channels.

+Evidently, in the instance of 16 virtual channels and 2 buffers, there's a distinct zero-load latency.
+This anomaly stems from our router model incorporating pipelining latencies, causing the buffer's credit loop latency to exceed a single cycle.
+If the buffer depth isn't large enough to accommodate this latency, the virtual channel's utilization will not peak at 100%, resulting in a stall as it awaits credits.

 **2. Understand the impact of network size on network performance by re-producing Figure 25.8**